Fairblock/fairyring/docs/fairy_core/key_concepts/functionalities/01_pubkey.md

 In the FairyRing chain, PubKeys are redundantly stored in the state of both the KeySahre and the PEP module.
 This is done to prevent malicious or accidental overwrite of keys in the FairyRing chain itself.

-Both the FairyRing chainand the destination chains must include the Pep Module.
+Both the FairyRing chain and the destination chains must include the Pep Module.
 The Pep module has the aability to fetch pubkeys from the FairyRing chain via IBC.
 However, this may cause corruption of PubKeys in the FairyRing chain itself since someone may setup a relayer where the FairyRing chain becomes the destination chain and a malicious source chain.
 This can change the Pubkeys of the PEP module of the FairyRing chain.

 To prevent this, the KeyShare module forcibly overwrites the keys in the state of the PEP module at the beginning of every block.
 We make sure that the begin block of the KeyShare Module executes before the begin block of the PEP module to ensure that the correct keys are in use.